 Choosing a forsythia

-For a vibrant touch to your garden, balcony, or terrace
+For a vibrant touch to your garden, balcony, or terrace.

 Contents

 Renowned for its abundant and vibrant yellow flowering, the forsythia, also known as “mimosa of Paris”, is one of the first bushes to bloom as winter ends.
 Its excellent hardiness and ease of cultivation have further contributed to its popularity.
 One might think that all forsythias look alike, but there is actually a beautiful diversity within this genus.
 For instance, you can play with the flowering period of forsythias, as it can slightly vary depending on the species and varieties.
 Regarding the foliage, this deciduous bush sometimes reveals interesting decorative leaves.
-The pruning of forsythia and its habit will allow you to use it in various ways.
+The size of the forsythia and its habit will allow you to use it in various ways.
 Finally, if its yellow flowers do not inspire you, we offer another bush similar to forsythia that comes in different colours.
 So, discover our buying guide to find the forsythia that suits your desires and environment.

 ⇒ To learn more, check our sheet Forsythia: planting, cultivation and maintenance